Frequently Asked Questions Regarding the National Institute of Justice's Confidentiality and Human Subject Protection Requirements

 - Q: How do I know if my research involves human subjects?

-whose responses are the object of the study is considered human subject research.
-Some examples of human subject research, common to NIJ-funded research, include when participants complete questionnaires; they participate in interviews; their behavior is observed; and their opinions of their activities are studied.
+- A: Research that involves collecting or analyzing information obtained from an individual person whose responses about themselves are the object of the study is considered human subject research.
+Some examples of human subject research, common to NIJ-funded research, include when participants complete questionnaires about themselves; they participate in interviews designed to collect information about themselves; their behavior is observed; and their opinions of their activities are studied.
 The use of identifiable data about individuals and studies that involve human tissues and DNA for research purposes may also qualify.

-research as "... a systematic investigation, including research, testing and evaluation, designed to develop or contribute to generalizable knowledge."
+The regulations at 28 CFR 46.102 (d) define research as "a systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge."

-Human subject is defined in section 46.102(f) as "... a living individual about whom an investigator (whether professional or student) conducting research obtains (1) Data through intervention or interaction with the individual, or (2) Identifiable private information."
+Human subject is defined in section 46.102(f) as "a living individual about whom an investigator (whether professional or student) conducting research obtains (1) Data through intervention or interaction with the individual, or (2) Identifiable private information."

 - Q: What if my research does not involve human subjects and I will not be collecting any data identifiable to a private person?

-Subjects Assurance Identification/IRB Certification/Declaration of Exemption form and include them with your grant application.
-When completing the Privacy Certificate “Brief Description of Project” section, you will need to state "No data identifiable to a private person will be collected," following the insertion of your project description.
-You will also need to insert "Not applicable since this study is not collecting any individually identifiable data" in the subsequent boxes.
+- A: You are required to complete the Privacy Certificate and Protection of Human Subjects Assurance Identification/IRB Certification/Declaration of Exemption form and include them with your grant application.
+When completing the Privacy Certificate, following the insertion of your project description you will need to state "No data identifiable to a private person will be collected."
+You may also insert "Not applicable since this study is not collecting any individually identifiable data" in the subsequent boxes.
 Do not leave form sections blank or insert Not Applicable without providing a reason.

-In box 8 of the Protection of Human Subjects Assurance Identification/IRB Certification/Declaration of Exemption form insert "This project will not involve human subjects."
+In Box 8 of the Protection of Human Subjects Assurance Identification/IRB Certification/Declaration of Exemption form insert "This project will not involve human subjects."

-Protection of Human Subjects Assurance Identification/IRB Certification/Declaration of Exemption form with my grant application?
+- Q: Must I submit the Privacy Certificate and the Protection of Human Subjects Assurance Identification/IRB Certification/Declaration of Exemption form with my grant application?

 The IRB review and submission of the Privacy Certificate may occur after the grant has been awarded, but no funds will be released for research activities involving the human subject component of the study until NIJ's Human Subjects Protection Officer receives the required documentation listed above and the special conditions placed on the award to protect human subjects are removed.
-Failure to provide this information in a timely fashion may cause significant delay in the start-up of a funded research award.
+Funds can be released for activities unrelated to the direct involvement of human subjects.
+Failure to provide IRB and privacy documentation in a timely fashion may cause significant delay in the start-up of a funded research award.

 - Q: If I receive an award with special funds withholding conditions for human subjects' protection and privacy, how are these special conditions removed so funds are released for research activities?

-documentation and approved a grant adjustment notice lifting the conditions.
+- A: They are removed when NIJ's Human Subjects Protection Officer has received the required documentation and approved a grant adjustment notice lifting the conditions.
 Grantees should contact their NIJ grant manager for assistance.
 It should be noted that the researcher cannot and should not begin human subjects research or the collection of identifiable data based on their institution's IRB approval alone.
 The special withholding conditions must be removed for research involving human subjects and/or the collection of identifiable data to begin.

-and the researcher) abides by the standard and special conditions that are required by NIJ.
+It is important that the grantee (both the office of sponsored research/office of grants and contracts and the researcher) abides by the standard and special conditions that are required by NIJ.
 The standard and special conditions can be found in all award packages and accessed electronically in the Grant Management System (GMS).
 NIJ grant monitors will be available to review these conditions immediately after the award is made.

 - Q: What should I do if my institution does not have a U.S. Department of Health and Human Services' (HHS) approved human subjects review program as indicated by a current Federalwide Assurance (FWA) number?

-can search for commercial IRBs that review research on the Web.
+- A: You can search for commercial IRBs that review research on the Web.
 While NIJ does not endorse or recommend the use of any particular commercial IRBs, NIJ does accept the findings of commercial IRBs that review studies for compliance with the DOJ human subjects protection and confidentiality regulations.